waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 is for any particular state and any particular action that I might take in that state.
 So what is the approach?
-Well, the approach originally is we'll start with Q s, a equal to 0 for all states s and for all actions a.
+Well, the approach originally is we'll
+`start with Q s, a equal to 0 for all states s and for all actions a`.
 That initially, before I've ever started anything, before I've had any experiences, I don't know the value of taking any action in any given state,